"What does it profit a man to gain the whole world and forfeit his soul?"

 The Mercenary's Imbalance

-He uses skill without purpose and discipline without loyalty.
+The Mercenary uses skill without purpose and discipline without loyalty.
 He cannot serve something greater than himself.

-- Disloyalty: No allegiance beyond his own interests
+- Disloyalty: No allegiance beyond his own interests.

-- Opportunism: Sells his skills to whoever pays most
+- Opportunism: Sells his skills to whoever pays most.

-- Purposelessness: His mastery serves nothing meaningful
+- Purposelessness: His mastery serves nothing meaningful.

-- Betrayal: Will abandon anyone when advantage calls
+- Betrayal: Will abandon anyone when advantage calls.

 His self-serving stems from fear of being used, of giving loyalty that isn't returned.
 He compensates by serving only himself.
 This approach brings safety but never fulfillment.